undefinedbuilder/unilag-civil-engineering-concrete-lab-form/README.md

   - Concrete type
   - W/C ratio (formatted to 2 d.p.)
   - Date/time when it was saved.
-- Clicking a row **loads that record back into the form**, including admixtures and SCMs, so it can be edited or re-submitted.
+- Clicking a row **loads that record back into the form**, including admixtures and SCMs so that it can be edited or re-submitted.
 - Users can **Export CSV** of all locally stored research mixes or **Clear All** records from the browser.

 ---